spinnaker/spinnaker/README.md

 # Spinnaker Kustomize

-Kustomize based installation for Spinnaker optimized for getting started and development.
+Minimal Spinnaker installation optimized for new users and as a base for extension.

 ## Prerequisites